TryAtSoftware/Equalizer/README.md

 # About the project

 `TryAtSoftware.Equalizer` is a library that should simplify the process of validating the equality between two values no matter of the complexity.

-Maybe you are used to writing code like this (where you have methods asserting the equality between every common properties of two objects):
+Maybe you are used to writing code like this (where you have methods asserting the equality between all common properties of two objects):

 ```C#
 public static void AssertAreEqual(Person a, Person b)